sbryngelson/group-docs/group-syllabus/figures.md

 Your axes should, whenever possible, start and end at labeled tick marks.
 This is especially important for log-scale axes.
 One should avoid extra white space to the axes' left and right (or top and bottom).
-In pgfplots this is achieved with the options:
+In pgfplots, this is achieved with the options:
 `\begin{axis}[enlarge x limits=0, enlarge y limits=0]`.

 ### Information quantity

-Your figures should only consist of the information required to tell the story or show the results that you want to show.
+Your figures should only contain the information required to tell the story or demonstrate the desired results.

 Examples of having too much information are, well, numerous.
 Some examples:
 * You have too many tick marks